 26. Visit the New Children’s Museum

-The New Children’s Museum is a wonderful place for kids to learn about art through play-based activities that encourage creativity and expression of their own ideas.
+The museum was designed to be interactive and has themed exhibits, events, and programs that reflect that interactivity.
+The New Children’s Museum is a wonderful place for kids to learn about art through play-based activities that encourage creativity and the expression of their ideas.

-27. Soar over Temecula’s wineries in a hot air balloon
+27. Soar Over Temecula’s Wineries in a Hot Air Balloon

-Hot air balloon rides in Temecula are a must-do while you’re visiting Southern California!
+Hot air balloon rides in Temecula are a must-do while visiting Southern California!
 Not only will you get a chance to see the beautiful Pacific Coastline from a bird’s eye view, but you’ll also be able to take in the stunning scenery of Temecula Valley.

-See Related: Best Things To Do in Temecula, California
+See Related: Things to Do in Temecula

 28. Museum of Contemporary Art

-The Museum of Contemporary Art (MOCA) is a great place to start if you want to see some of the best art in San Diego.
-The museum has always been one of my favorites because it has so many different exhibitions and activities at any given time.
+The Museum of Contemporary Art San Diego (MOCASD) is a great place to start if you want to see some of the best art in the San Diego region.
+This museum is frequently a hit because it has so many different exhibitions and activities at any given time.

-30. San Diego Air & Space Museum
+29. San Diego Air & Space Museum

-San Diego is well known for its beautiful weather and beaches, but the city also has a lot to offer in terms of culture and history.
+San Diego is well known for its beautiful weather and beaches, but the city also has a lot to offer regarding culture and history.
 The San Diego Air & Space Museum is one of the many great places to visit while in San Diego.

-The museum is located in Balboa Park and is the largest independent aviation museum in Southern California.
+The museum is located in Balboa Park and is Southern California’s largest independent aviation museum.
 It has over 400 aircraft and spacecraft on display, as well as a collection of missiles and other military vehicles.
-Among its many exhibits are an F-14 Tomcat fighter jet and the Space Shuttle Endeavour (the first orbiter to be acquired by a museum).

-In addition to these famous artifacts, the museum also contains exhibits such as “Flight Path: Stories of Aviation” which tells stories from different perspectives, and “The Wright Stuff”, which focuses on the Wright brother’s history.
 The San Diego Air & Space Museum is a great place to learn about aviation history and see some amazing artifacts up close.
+It’s the flyest of the things to do in San Diego.

-31. Visit Point Loma
+30. Visit Point Loma